gary-Shen/vite-plugin-ts-mono-alias/readme.md

 # `vite-plugin-ts-mono-alias`

-A vite plugin to resolve mono-repo packages from 'src' directory, therefor no need to build packages for easy debugging. :)
+A vite plugin to resolve mono-repo packages from another directory ("src" etc.), therefor no need to build packages for easy debugging. :)

 ![screenshot](./screenshots/screenshot.png)